Rodrigodd/Rodrigodd.github.io/_posts/2023-08-02-gameroy-jit.md

 counter (PC), incrementing the PC after each read.
 To decode the instruction only the first byte is needed for most instructions.
 Since there are only 255 possible values for a byte, we can use a look-up table.
-The Game Boy CPU also haves 0xCB prefixed instructions that are decoded from the second byte, using another look-up table.
+The Game Boy CPU also has 0xCB prefixed instructions that are decoded from the second byte, using another look-up table.

 I am using Rust for my emulator implementation, so I can use a `match` statement